 Changes to legislation: There are currently no known outstanding effects for the Public Health etc. (Scotland) Act 2008.
 (See end of Document for details)

-- (i) has or carries an organism which causes an infectious disease; or - (ii) has or carries an infectious disease, which is a risk to human health; and which is a risk to human health.
+- (i) has or carries an organism which causes an infectious disease; or - (ii) has or carries an infectious disease.

+which is a risk to human health; and

 "infested" means infested with an animal or insect which-